Tennu/tennu/readme.md

 This command will rebuild the test files and then run the test suite.

-Between all projects (tennu, tennu-plugins, irc-socket, after-events), there are over 100 tests, but more are always appreciated, especially if they are failing with an actual bug. ;)
+Between all projects (tennu, tennu-plugins, irc-socket, after-events, prefix-event-emitter), there are over 200 tests, but more are always appreciated, especially if they are failing with an actual bug. ;)

 ### Building Files ###

 ```
-npm run-script build
+npm run build
 ```

 Tennu is written using the Sweet.js dialect of JavaScript.
 If you've never